infr/falldetector-public/thesis.md

 ## Automatic monitoring

 When elderly people fall it is particularly serious and often leads to injury or death.
 That is why automatic monitoring has an important role in home care and care centers.
-(Kroputaponchai, Suvonvorn 2013, 1) The fear of falling leads to restricted ADL/IADL.
+(Kroputaponchai & Suvonvorn 2013) The fear of falling leads to restricted ADL/IADL.
 The fear is justified, fall related injuries are among the five most causes of death for the elderly population.
 If falls would be detected the patient could be provided with in-time medical treatment.
 (Lin, Ling 2007, 1172) In-time medical treatment could save lives.
 The presence of personnel brings an elderly patients the feeling of safety (Sanerma 2009, 71).
 Could the presence of an automatic fall detecting system also lower the fear and therefore increase ADL/IADL?

 Traditional surveillance systems need an operator to track activities with a video displaying multi-monitor setup.
 All the recording occur centralized and there is a complete lack of privacy.
 There need to be a paid operator watching the screens over the surveillance period.
 On top of this there is a study showing that after 22 minutes the operator will miss 95% of the activities on the screen.
 (Fleck & Straßer 2010.
 986)